mehran-mousavi/DirectML-Installer/Readme.md

+# Important (It is under development and has not been released yet)

 # DirectML Auto Installation Scripts

 This repository contains two scripts to automate the installation of [DirectML](https://github.com/microsoft/DirectML) on a new conda environment.
 DirectML is a high-performance machine learning library by Microsoft that enables efficient training of large models on systems with limited resources.